darriagada/Vapor-Kit/README.md

 ## To-Do
 - [x] Add some images.
-- [ ] Add links to Mac & Win versions.
+- [x] Add links to Mac & Win versions.
-- [ ] Create Cheat sheets or GIFs for each mockup for easy usage.

 ## About
 I'm very much nostalgic for older interfaces and retro artworks.
 I wanted to create a quick UI template to showcase some experimental artworks and ended up with 5 different systems.